 What to Serve With This Roasted Cabbage

-- For an everyday meal, serve it alongside Classic Greek Lemon Chicken, where the zesty citrus pairs perfectly with the cabbageโs caramelized sweetness.
-Itโs also wonderful with juicy pork steaks or a slow-cooked pork roast, where the tangy-sweet sauce cuts through the richness of the meat.
+- It’s wonderful with juicy pork steaks or a slow-cooked pork roast, where the tangy-sweet sauce cuts through the richness of the meat.

-- During the holiday season, this dish shines next to a festive roast turkey or Greek-style Christmas pork roast, adding a burst of Mediterranean flavor to your table.
-Pair it with crispy roasted potatoes, a fresh maroulosalata (Greek green salad), and a glass of white wine for a beautiful, balanced meal.
+- During the holiday season, this dish shines next to a festive roast turkey or Greek-style Christmas pork roast, adding Mediterranean flavor to your table.
+Add crispy roasted potatoes, a fresh maroulosalata (Greek green salad) for a beautiful, balanced meal.

 You may also like